csheldonhess/pain-salve-notes/README.md

 (**Maybe cayenne** - "Capsaicin, a major constituent of cayenne peppers, blocks substance P which relays pain sensations in your body.
 Cayenne is used topically to relieve many different types of pain, from diabetic neuropathy1, shingles2, migraine headaches, back aches, arthritis, menstrual cramps and other aches and pains." -HerbMentor, Cayenne)

 'In the 1898 King’s American Dispensatory, “St. John’s wort is valued by many practitioners as a vulnerary, much as Arnica is employed.
 Therefore it has been used extensively as a local application to bruises, contusions, sprains, lacerations, swellings, ecchymoses, and in acute mammitis.”6' -HerbMentor, St. Johns Wort

+**Solomon's seal** helps to heal strains, sprains, ligaments, joints, bruises, wounds/cuts.
+Good for stiffness, coldness, injury, overuse, underuse, and "lack of waste removal" in joint. -Class notes

+"For external use, **comfrey** ointments have been used to heal bruises as well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis." -Williams, Comfrey